Ike and Letty Evans Academic Success Center

 The Ike and Letty Evans Academic Success Center, or ASC, catalyzes experiences in support of student success by creating novel programs to meet the needs of engineering students as they transition from initial enrollment to graduation.
 The ASC partners with students to address their individual needs and unique goals, utilizing a student-centered approach with an emphasis on academic achievement.
 This approach focuses on innovative learning-centered environments, where students engage in academic and co-curricular activities.

-Utilizing a student-centered approach, the Academic Success Center, or ASC, supports engineering students by helping them overcome personal challenges while developing their unique strengths.
+Utilizing a student-centered approach, the Ike and Letty Evans Academic Success Center, or ASC, supports engineering students by helping them overcome personal challenges while developing their unique strengths.
 The ASC fulfills this mission through tutoring, mentoring, learning centers, first-year instruction, academic advising and career awareness, so each student can reach his or her potential as a productive member of society.

-The College of Engineering’s Academic Success Center is lighting the way for student success now and in the future.
+The center is lighting the way for student success now and in the future.
 For many first-year students, managing schedules, finances and academics can be overwhelming; hence, the primary goal of the ASC is to give students an individualized option with the mentors, advisers and training that will empower them to have a successful experience throughout college and beyond.